weinkauf/TeXnicCenter-Manual/source/commandline.rst

 Command-line arguments
 ======================

-TeXnicCenter supports the following command line syntax:
+TeXnicCenter supports the following command-line options:

 :parameter:`filename`
   Start up and open the specified file.
 If the file is a project file, the